Hello December! Friends… you are about to bombarded with food, food and more food.

 Do I “have to” Carb cycle?
 No. You can eat your macros as they are written each day.
 It’s nice to have options though.
 Example: One of my clients had a dinner planned for Saturday night.
 She reserved 20g carbs a day for Saturday and had an extra 120g carbs for her dinner.

 Can I save all my fat and carbs for Saturday night?
 No. You may not.
 You must be fueling your body each day.
 Fat cycling is not “a thing”.
 Your body needs the fats on your macro plan so you can be healthy.
-Fat in your diet keeps you from being hungry.
+Fat in your diet can help some of us from feeling hungry.

 If you are looking for a binge opportunity, reassess your goals.